akarsh-bharadwaj/Python_repo/readme.md

-Hai This a Repo for basics Introduction to Python Language
+This a Repo for basics Introduction to Python Language

 Contents
 01. Python Introduction